The Fifth Perspective

 Every creative has a scope creep story.
 The "quick favor" that turned into three weeks of unbilled work.

 Stop Romanticizing ADHD.
-Start Building Systems for It.
+Start Building Systems to Manage It.

 There's a version of ADHD that gets celebrated online.
 The chaos that somehow becomes charming.